Milkyway1997/Simple-Python-Applications/01_JapaneseToRomaji/README.md

 # Japanese to Romaji
 This program translates Japanese into Romaji.
 The input file must be a CSV file.

+After installing the executable file, there is another.
+EXE file named JpnToRomaji with an R icon.
+And this is the application.

 ※ Python pykakasi(https://pypi.org/project/pykakasi/) package was used in the program.

 ## Input/Output Example 1